hackclub/blot/guides/landscape.md

 }
 ```

-Using the `t.goto([x, y])` function in Haxidraw, we can create straight lines.
-If we want to replicate a smooth curve, we have to use many `goto` commands with very small changes in the x and y.
+Using the `t.goTo([x, y])` function in Haxidraw, we can create straight lines.
+If we want to replicate a smooth curve, we have to use many `goTo` commands with very small changes in the x and y.

-If we just call `t.goto([x, y])` at every x and y in our loop, we'll get straight lines.
-Instead, let's add the noise height to this, with `t.goto([x, y + height])`.
+If we just call `t.goTo([x, y])` at every x and y in our loop, we'll get straight lines.
+Instead, let's add the noise height to this, with `t.goTo([x, y + height])`.

 Using `drawTurtles(t)` at the end, we can visualize the path.
 You may notice that there's a straight line between the start and end of each path.
 This is because the pen is still down when we start a new line, and it can be solved by simply raising the pen if we're going to the first point of a new line.